-Try a few different thermostat settings for a couple nights each to see where your Goldilocks’ zone resides.
+Try a few different thermostat settings for a couple of nights each to see where your Goldilocks’ zone resides.
 If your thermostat is programmable, try working with your body’s rhythms – set temperatures to gradually cool off around your bedtime, and raise slightly a little before your alarm goes off.

 In the article referenced above, Dr. Winter also suggests trying products designed for optimizing sleep temperature to minimize cooling costs, such as performance sheets for breathability, gel pads for temporary cooling, and especially a good quality mattress.

 While your indoor air and bedroom environment will likely play the biggest role, there a few ways that winter weather can affect sleep aside from changes it brings in indoor temperatures.